matteocrippa/awesome-swift/README.md

 * [CleanroomASL](https://github.com/emaloney/CleanroomASL) — a low-level Swift API for writing to and reading from the Apple System Log daemon
 * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) — a configurable and extensible high-level logging API that is simple, lightweight and performant
+* [Watchdog](https://github.com/wojteklukaszuk/Watchdog) - Class for logging excessive blocking on the main thread.

 ### Maps
 * [GEOSwift](https://github.com/andreacremaschi/GEOSwift) - The Swift Geographic Engine, make it easier to work with geographic models and calculate intersections, overlapping, projections etc.